WICG/ScrollAnchoring/explainer.md

 We propose a CSS property `overflow-anchor` whose values have the following meaning for some element E:

-* `overflow-anchor: visible` declares that the DOM subtree rooted at E is eligible to participate in the anchor node selection algorithm for any scrollable area created by E or an ancestor of E.
+* `overflow-anchor: auto` declares that the DOM subtree rooted at E is eligible to participate in the anchor node selection algorithm for any scrollable area created by E or an ancestor of E.  This is the default.

 * `overflow-anchor: none` declares that the DOM subtree rooted at E should be skipped by the anchor node selection algorithm for any scrollable area created by E or an ancestor of E.

-* `overflow-anchor: auto` invokes the user agent's default behavior.
-With the launch of scroll anchoring this will be equivalent to `visible`, but is subject to future modification.

 Note the following implications of the above semantics: